thermalogic/ArduinoLab/Lab_2WD/Lab_2WD.md

 * https://electronics.stackexchange.com/questions/460042/why-does-my-ir-receiver-spit-out-random-codes-when-my-motor-is-on

+`Motors` are `noisy`, and they dump noise onto their power supply rails.
+You've done nothing to isolate the IR receiver from that noise.

+You should have `a capacitor from +5V to ground`.
+You probably want a "bulk" cap of 100uF or so, in parallel with a 100nF cap (and there's more than one way to do this "right", so don't be surprised at comments.

-you should isolate the IR receiver from that noise.
+You should isolate the IR receiver from that noise.
 If you're truly running the motor from a separate +5V supply, and intend to continue to do so, then power the IR receiver from the Arduino's +5V supply.
 Better, if the receiver is rated for 3.3V operation, power it from the Arduino's 3.3V supply for better isolation.
 Either way, put a 100nF cap in parallel with the receiver's power supply pins, right at the receiver package.

 ## 制作步骤